Bill Miner: Life

 Miner was eventually caught after a botched payroll train robbery near Kamloops at Monte Creek (then known as "Ducks").
 Choosing the wrong car, they managed only to rob $15 plus a bottle of kidney pills that Miner picked up off of a shelf.
 Miner and his two accomplices, Tom "Shorty" Dunn and Louis Colquhoun, were located near Douglas Lake, British Columbia after an extensive manhunt.
 A posse surrounded them while they were lunching in the woods.
 Miner presented himself as George Edwards and claimed that he and his cohorts were prospectors.
 The officer in charge of the posse suspected he had encountered the nefarious train-robbing gang and challenged the claim, putting them under arrest.

 Dunn attempted to fire at the police and was shot in the leg.
 He gave up quickly after being wounded.
 Colquhoun was disarmed by an officer standing nearby and Miner never drew his weapon.
 Miner's arrest and subsequent trial in Kamloops caused a media spectacle.
 Apparently the most damning evidence against him was the bottle of kidney pills that Miner had picked up during the Ducks robbery.
 Upon his conviction, he, Dunn and Colquhoun were transported by train to the provincial penitentiary in New Westminster.
-By that time, Miner's celebrity status had risen to the point that the tracks were reputedly lined with throngs of supporters, many of whom expressed satisfaction with the fact that someone had taken the very unpopular CPR to task.
+By that time, Miner's celebrity status had risen to the point that the tracks were reputedly lined with throngs of supporters, many of whom expressed satisfaction with the fact that someone had taken the very unpopular Canadian Pacific Railway to task.

 While serving time in the B.C.
 Penitentiary, Miner escaped in 1907 and was never recaptured in Canada.
 He moved back to the United States, becoming once again involved in robberies in the South at Gainesville in 1909.
 There, he served more prison time, and escaped twice.